st998814/S1-67-IVE-AR-Gallery-/AuthoringTool/Assets/Scripts/docs/Authoring/AuthoringUILayout.md

 ---

-## Current Status
+## Current status

+- **Layout:** Current authoring shell is summarized in *Current authoring shell* and *Authoring UI summary*; persistence and sync are split into **Storage** docs (Layers 2–3).
-- DEV-186 required layout/system tasks are implemented.
+- **DEV-186:** Required layout/system tasks from the original milestone are implemented; historical sections document pre-refresh behavior where it differs.
-- Side demo workspace setup is in place.
+- **Demo workspaces:** Side demo workspace setup remains in place.
-- Spawn/front-side behavior has been iterated and aligned with current constraint direction conventions.
+- **Spawn/front-side:** Iterated and aligned with current constraint direction conventions.